 Soluble fibers can be hard to find in foods on the keto diet since it’s generally most abundant in grains and fruits.
 However, avocados, broccoli, and Brussels sprouts are all great sources of soluble fiber that are low in carbs.

-Insoluble fibers should be easy to fit into your keto diet as they are the major nutrient in cauliflower, asparagus, spinach, kale, green beans, nuts, okra, and many other low-carb plant foods.
+Insoluble fibers should be easy to fit into your keto diet.
+They are the major nutrient in cauliflower, asparagus, spinach, kale, green beans, nuts, okra, and many other low-carb plant foods.

 In case you haven’t noticed, hydration has been a recurring theme throughout this article.
-Water is essential for helping soften and move your stools through the colon, so skimping on fluid intake is only going to increase the chances you experience keto constipation.
+Water is essential for helping soften and move your stools through the colon.
+Skimping on fluid intake is only going to increase the chances you experience keto constipation.

-In conjunction with drinking plenty of water, you want to ensure you’re consuming adequate amounts of energy/nutrients (even if you’re trying to lose weight).
+In conjunction with drinking plenty of water, you want to ensure you’re consuming adequate amounts of energy, even if you’re trying to lose weight.
 To reiterate from earlier, depriving yourself of food makes it next to impossible for your body to produce sufficient fecal matter.

 Intuitively, you’ll want to avoid things like intermittent fasting and fat fasting if your main priority is relieving constipation.
 While IF and fat fasting can be useful tools in the short-term, they are not going to be ideal if you’re constipated.

 If you’re allergic to nuts or other foods, be careful about what you eat on keto.
-While many nuts are great sources of healthy essential fatty acids, you should absolutely avoid them if you have an allergy (this should be common sense for most anyone).
+While many nuts are great sources of healthy essential fatty acids, you should absolutely avoid them if you have an allergy.

 Exercise seems to be the solution to many health problems, and constipation is yet another one you can add to the list.
 In fact, research shows that inactivity is one of the most common causes of chronic constipation.11

-While many people hear the word “exercise” and assume it means going to a gym and hoisting heavy barbells, the reality is that virtually any type of movement that requires diligent effort is healthy and beneficial.
+Many people hear the word “exercise” and assume it means going to a gym and hoisting heavy barbells.
+The reality is that virtually any type of movement that requires diligent effort is healthy and beneficial.

 If you’re not the gym-goer type, the possibilities are still endless.
-Go out for a jog with your dog after work, start the day with a walk around the neighborhood, ride your bike to the grocery store, go for a hike with a friend, sign up for a hot yoga class, just to name a few.
+Go out for a jog with your dog after work, start the day with a walk around the neighborhood, ride your bike to the grocery store, or go for a hike with a friend.

-There’s no excuse to not exercise, and it should be a component of your health regimen regardless of what type of diet you follow or how constipated you are.
+There’s no excuse to not exercise, and it should be a component of your health regimen regardless of your diet.

-Exogenous ketones tend to have a mild laxative effect, likely since BHB salts are often present as magnesium-BHB.
+Exogenous ketones tend to have a mild laxative effect since BHB salts are often present as magnesium-BHB.
 If you don’t want to experience a laxative effect from exogenous ketones, ingesting MCTs are said to help offset its influence on bowel movement frequency.

 Taking a probiotic supplement is essentially like implanting friendly microbes into your gut.
 The trick with probiotics is finding the ones that contain the appropriate microbial strains for the health condition(s) you want to treat/improve.

-In general, most probiotics on the market will help with constipation, but a select few strains stand out based on the available research, particularly those in this lactobacilli and bifidobacteria genera.
+In general, most probiotics on the market will help with constipation.
+However, a select few strains stand out based on the available research, particularly those in this lactobacilli and bifidobacteria genera.

-One such strain is L. acidophilus NCFM®, which is a patented beneficial lactic acid bacteria strain often used to treat lactose intolerance and constipation by promoting the digestion of simple sugars and otherwise tough-to-digest nutrients.12
+One such strain is L. acidophilus NCFM®, which is a patented beneficial lactic acid bacteria strain.
+This is often used to treat lactose intolerance and constipation by promoting the digestion of simple sugars and otherwise tough-to-digest nutrients.12

-Research suggests that L. acidophilus NCFM® may also activate endocannabinoid and μ-opioid receptors in epithelial cells in the colon, leading to an analgesic effect and easing colonic pain commonly associated with constipation.15
+Research suggests that L. acidophilus NCFM® may also activate endocannabinoid and μ-opioid receptors in epithelial cells in the colon.
+This can lead to an analgesic effect and easing colonic pain commonly associated with constipation.15

 For further probiotic guidance, check out: The Top 7 Probiotics for Keto

 As mentioned earlier, electrolytes – especially magnesium – are key for optimal regularity.
-The keto diet tends to make it tougher for the body to retain electrolytes since you might urinate more frequently and you’ll be holding less glucose/glycogen to attract water molecules.
+The keto diet tends to make it tougher for the body to retain electrolytes.
+During the keto diet, you might urinate more frequently, and you’ll be holding less glucose to attract water molecules.
 If you find that you’re constipated on keto, try supplementing with an electrolyte blend containing magnesium, calcium, sodium, and potassium (phosphorus is good too).